 sqlite> DROP INDEX salary_index;

-Indexes should not be used on small tables.
+Indexes should not be used in −

-Tables that have frequent, large batch update or insert operations.
+- Tables that have frequent, large batch update or insert operations.

-Indexes should not be used on columns that contain a high number of NULL values.
+- Columns that contain a high number of NULL values.

-Columns that are frequently manipulated should not be indexed.
+- Columns that are frequently manipulated.